Healthy Homes Assessment Onekawa

 Onekawa Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the inside of the building it is also about the outside.
-You must make sure there is somewhere to allow surface, rain as well as groundwater to move and also stop it from getting into the building.
-When it concerns damp and moisture it is typically what you don’t see that could be a huge problem, causing damage to your investment as well as affecting your tenant’s well-being.
+Keeping your rental property safe from dampness isn’t just about the interior of the building; you have to ensure there is somewhere for surface, rain or ground water and prevent it from getting into the building.
+When it is about damp and water, it’s frequently what you don’t see that could become a major issue and end up causing damage to your investment and affecting the tenant’s health.

-Rental properties should be equipped with efficient drainage to eliminate rainwater, storm water, and ground water, including an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Rental properties must have effective drainage to remove floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure the water is able to go, and it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between floorboards and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, in order to block any moisture in the ground from entering the home.
-It also assists in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from getting into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection